darktable-org/lua-scripts/README.md

 To enable one of the scripts you have to add a line like `require "official/hello_world"` which would enable the example script in `official/hello_world.lua`.

+Each script includes its own documentation and usage in its header, please refer to them.

 In order to have your own scripts added here they have to be under a free license (GPL2+ will definitely work, others can be discussed).
 Scripts in the `official/` subfolder are maintained by the darktable community, those under `contrib/` are meant to have an "owner" who maintains them.